 A minor reaction, hives vary widely in size and shape.
 They can occur anywhere on the body and are typically itchy, but will not cause any change to the skin when they clear.

 Angioedema, a significant swelling, can also occur.
 Even though this reaction is comparable to urticaria, angioedema happens at a deeper level within the skin and does appear red.
 This swelling is not itchy and is not painful.
 It can appear anywhere on the body but commonly occurs on the face.

 Acute and Chronic

 Like other allergic reactions, hives can be classified as both acute or chronic, depending on the duration of the reaction.
 Acute is present for less than six weeks, where certain foods, medications, and infections are the most common causes.
-Chronic lasts more than six weeks, but the causes are more difficult to detect compared to acute.
-Thyroid, infection, and cancer may be some of the causes.
+Chronic can last more than six weeks, but the causes are more difficult to detect compared to acute.
+Thyroid problems, infections, and cancers may be some of the root causes.